Wednesday, December 26, 2007

 "A Margaret Mitchell nightmare in pastel"

 Going through Columbus Circle is really exciting—then the actual canyon of Broadway, to our 15 seconds in the spotlight in Herald Square.
-[Update: the parade no longer takes that route, no longer snakes through Columbus Circle, I am sad to say.]
+I am so glad I did my balloon service before they re-routed the parade to turn on Central Park South to 6th Avenue--not as much of a thrill.

-We turn on to 34th street, where Macy*s families are in the bleachers.
-We turn on to Seventh Avenue, and that’s where we start to pull in the lines, and bring the Fish to the ground.
+But my crew went down Broadway and turned on to 34th street, where Macy*s families are in the bleachers for our moment in the sun.
+We then turn on to Seventh Avenue, and that’s where we start to pull in the lines, and bring the Fish to the ground.
 Once it’s in arm’s reach, you have to look for the numerous airlocks that are beneath velcroed flaps, and open them all to let the helium out.
 It takes some coaxing, but once it’s deflated, we fold it and lift it into a hotel laundry basket on wheels.
 Then a professional comes and rolls it into a waiting truck, like something in a spy novel.
 Our duty is done—we go back to the New Yorker Hotel, return the jumpsuit, and join up with family festivities.

 My 15 seconds on TV, going through Herald Square